iDear-design/vuepress-theme-idear/example/en/views/plugins/loadingPage.md

 ## Introduction

-Loading page plugin for vuepress-theme-iu or other vuepress themes.
+Loading page plugin for vuepress-theme-timi or other vuepress themes.

 ### Name

-- **As plugin**: `@iu-design/vuepress-plugin-loading-page`
+- **As plugin**: `@timi-design/vuepress-plugin-loading-page`
 - **As component**: `LoadingPage（主题开发时使用）`